Overview

 sufficient German language skills according to the regulations of the Deutsche Sprachprüfung für den Hochschulzugang (DSH), the German language test for university entrance

 Provisional admission is possible if at least 80% of the required CP for the bachelor's degree have been completed and the Bachelor's dissertation has been finalised or is about to be submitted.
-The Bachelor's degree certificate has to be handed in no later than 6 months after admission.
+Provisional admission is valid until the end of the first semester of the master’s program.
+The bachelor’s degree must thus be handed in by March 31 (winter intake) or September 30 (summer intake) the latest.

 Admission is not restricted.
 Students will be directly admitted if the admission requirements are met in full.